IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/bp-visibility.md

-# Find content accessible today for Business Partners
+# Find Content Accessible Today for Business Partners

 IBM Technology Zone is accessible to IBMers and Business Partners that validate through Partner World.